sutoiku/puffin/SPONSORS.md

 ## Competitors
 Competitors should consider sponsoring PuffinDB, for the following reasons:
-- The project will happen (and succeed), with or without their support — *if you can't beat them, join them*.
+- The project will happen (and succeed), with or without their support — *if you can't beat them, join them!*
 - This kind of open source project will happen, with or without PuffinDB — the market has a systemic need for something like it.
 - Sponsorship will give competitors more visibility into what others are doing — good intelligence is priceless.
 - PuffinDB only addresses the bottom layers of a next-generation data stack — most valuable innovation will happen on top.